Skip to main content

 You can send or schedule emails to groups of customers with Email broadcasts.

-Written by Jonny White
+Written by Rhio

 As your event approaches, you may need to send out important information to your ticket buyers.
 Our Email broadcasts tool allows you to do exactly that.